I really didn't care for The Book of Boba Fett. And I thought Kenobi was an amateurish bore.

 I still can't believe it got made, especially after the dreck of Kenobi and Fett, the creative bankruptcy of The Force Awakens, the farcical Last Jedi and the utterly risible Rise of Skywalker.

 This is a reflection of my own tastes, of course.
 A seven year old can appreciate the Star Wars movies (even the first two original films; the good ones are all ages), but they likely won't enjoy Andor.
-A lot of the fandom apparently doesn't like it, either.
-I can understand why.
+A lot of the fandom apparently doesn't like it, either, and I can understand why.
 They're used to the franchise being something else.

 It's not for everyone.